jamesshore/ergotest/docs/reporting_api.md

 Renders an error into a color-coded, human-readable explanation.

-If `testCaseResult.error.stack` is defined, it renders the stack trace by calling [renderStack()](#renderstack).
-Then, if `testCaseResult.error.message` is defined, it adds a blank line, renders the name of the test in bright white—without suite names—followed by the error message in red on a separate line.
+If `error.stack` is defined, it renders the stack trace by calling [renderStack()](#renderstack).
+Then, if `error.message` is defined, it adds a blank line, renders the name of the test in bright white—without suite names—followed by the error message in red on a separate line.

-If `testCaseResult.error.stack` isn’t defined, it just converts `testCaseResult.error` to a string and renders it in red.
+If `error.stack` isn’t defined, it just converts `error` to a string and renders it in red.

-Finally, if `testCaseResult.error` is an `AssertionError`, it adds a blank line and renders the expected and actual results by calling [renderDiff()](#renderdiff).
+Finally, if `error` is an `AssertionError`, it adds a blank line and renders the expected and actual results by calling [renderDiff()](#renderdiff).

 [Back to top](#automation-api)